 Human error is a big downside to consider for payroll software use, as opposed to hiring a payroll service contractor.
 Internal people can end up missing forms or getting numbers wrong.
 The business will be responsible for all of these mistakes, and fixing them can be time intensive and costly.

 Companies should look at the fees attached to payroll software products to make sure they’re not excessive in terms of the actual value that the company will be getting out of the system.

 Payroll Services – Pros and Cons

-Cost — one of the biggest downsides of hiring a payroll service is the cost.
+One of the biggest downsides of hiring a payroll service is the cost.
 Companies that can get by with payroll software and in-house operations can save a great deal of money.

 Along with the above pros and cons, there is also the idea that payroll software products are often embedded in a greater suite of human resources software.
-This is an important thing to think about when choosing what kinds of business IT architecture to go with, and whether to use payroll software or hire payroll services.
+This is an important thing to think about when choosing what kinds of business IT architecture to go with and whether to use payroll software or hire payroll services.

 Many integrated human resources management software platforms have payroll built in.
 They also have integrated resources for training, attendance tracking, scheduling and payments.
-They may even have portals for self-serve data, where employees can access their financial information, and other features such as conflict resolution tools.
-This is something to think about when making choices about an IT architecture for an enterprise.
+They may even have portals for self-service data, where employees can access their financial information, and other features such as conflict resolution tools.
+This is something to think about when making choices about IT architecture for an enterprise.

 Making the choice between implementing payroll software or enlisting the assistance of payroll services depends on the needs of your business, as well as your existing processes.
 Review the pros and cons of both types of payroll processing methods in relation to these considerations.
 Factors such as security and access, budget, and the skill level of your workforce in the realm of payroll processing are all major parameters to think about during decision making.
 Payroll software and payroll services differ greatly in their attention to these elements, so having a strong grasp of your current business climate simplifies the choice.